Santiago’s Cafe Restaurant0

 I later learned that Santiago’s is actually a South American restaurant.
 It just also happens to serve some Mexican dishes.

 Actually, it happens to serve quite a variety of other dishes that aren’t from South America or Mexico either.

-(Santiago’s also have Thai and Indian items on their menu which makes me wonder if they might be having a bit of an identity crisis.)
+(Santiago’s also have Thai and Indian items on their menu)

 When you first walk into Santiago’s Cafe Restaurant, you discover a very colourful, vibrant and cheery decor – consistent with many Mexican restaurants.